-EDUC 596S Clinical Internship 3 hours
+EDUC 596E or 596S Clinical Internship

-Engages the pre-service educator in a classroom setting in which the pre-service educator works with a mentor and University supervisor in a teaching situation each instruction day for the entire length of the school day, for a minimum of sixteen (16) weeks.
+Engages the pre-service educator in a classroom setting in which the pre-service educator works with a mentor and University supervisor in a teaching situation each instruction day for the entire length of the school day, for a minimum of ten (10) weeks.
+(Elementary or Secondary)

-EDUC 610 Multicultural Education in a Contemporary Society 3 hours This course examines the demographic revolution in American society and its implications for education.
+EDUC 610 Multicultural Education in a Contemporary Society

+This course examines the demographic revolution in American society and its implications for education.
 The focus for this course is based on the discussion of education as a cultural process and the role multicultural education can play in restructuring schools to meet the challenges of the future.